ydkb/ydkb.github.io/help/en/other-firmware/vial.md

 In order to easily distinguish the firmware version, when the USB is plugged in, the name of the USB device, the firmware that supports VIA / Vial is followed by (VIAL_Dxxx), xxx is the firmware date; and the YDKB is (USB_Dxxx).

-Vial's firmware functions, so most of the content in this help document will be invalid.
+For the firmware functions of Vial, please refer to the relevant documents of Vial and qmk.
+Some detailed functions are different from the firmware of ydkb.io.
+.
 Vial supports many functions, and I am not familiar with all of them.
 For specific usage, please refer to the relevant help of Vial.

 If you encounter a bug, you can contact me in the YDKB QQ group ② "767441859", and I will try to solve it.